Natural Products That Help to Clot Blood and Stop Bleeding

 - The platelets become activated, attracting proteins called coagulation factors or clotting factors to the wound.

 - The clotting factors cause a soluble blood protein called fibrinogen to be converted into insoluble fibrin threads.
-These threads form a mesh over the wound, trapping platelets and blood and forming a blood clot.
+These threads form a mesh over the wound, trapping platelets and blood and forming a clot.

 - Within the blood clot the damaged tissue is repaired.

-- Chemicals in the blood stop the blood clot from becoming so big that it blocks the vessel and also break it down once the wound is sealed.
+- Chemicals in the blood stop the clot from becoming so big that it blocks the vessel and also break it down once the wound is sealed.

 Although these steps may sound simple, blood clotting is actually a complex event.
 Many different chemicals and processes are involved in the steps described above.